Bachelor of Science in Psychology

-The bachelor of science (B.S.) in psychology emphasizes biology, chemistry, medical and health sciences, neuroscience, and other natural sciences alongside mathematics and statistics.
-Students who seek to train as psychiatrists often earn a B.S. in psychology, as do learners interested in pursuing healthcare or organizational careers.
-Many B.S. programs feature degree tracks in business with additional coursework in leadership, management, and human resources.
+The Bachelor of Science in Psychology emphasizes biology, chemistry, medical and health sciences, neuroscience and other natural sciences alongside mathematics and statistics.
+Students who seek to train as psychiatrists often earn a B.S. in Psychology, as do learners interested in pursuing healthcare or organizational careers.
+Many B.S. programs feature degree tracks in business with additional coursework in leadership, management and human resources.

 The B.S. program serves as a stepping stone to graduate study in psychology by training students in research methods and data analysis.
 Learners may have the opportunity to observe psychological professionals and gain insights into the field, as well as take extensive upper-division coursework in psychology.
 (Source: Psychology.org)

 Degree with honors

 Learn more about the undergraduate honors program.